 PROPRIETARY RIGHTS AND LIMITATION OF RIGHTS

 Instruction staff have the right to use electronic recording (audio or video) devices and to record the camp.
 All rights to such a recording that involve formal lecture (i.e., a SDI instructor or instructors addressing the students or taking and responding to questions) are exclusive to SDI.
-The portion of such a recording that features students in other settings, including debate, may only be used by SDI for promotional purposes, eg, on its website.
+The portion of such a recording that features students in other settings, including debate, may only be used by SDI for promotional purposes, eg, on its website, unless a parent or guardian in question provides SDI with written permission.
 SDI reserves the right to use any and all camp recordings for its own internal purposes, that is, coaching of its staff or private briefings of supporters or potential donors.

 No other electronic recording of the camp can be made without the prior written approval of the SDI.
 It goes without saying that students of the camp or any other third parties are prohibited from circulating a recording of the camp in whole or part, nor may they sell a recording.